Ousted U.S. whistleblower says Trump health official played down coronavirus threat

 “We are deeply disappointed that he has not shown up to work on behalf of the American people and lead on this critical endeavor,” Oakley said.

-Bright will testify before a U.S. House of Representatives panel on May 14, a spokeswoman for Bright said on Twitter on Tuesday.
+Bright will testify before a U.S. House of Representatives panel on May 14, a spokeswoman for Bright said on Tuesday.

-Bright, an expert in vaccines and therapeutics, was named to the post in 2016 before Trump took office as president.
+House Speaker Nancy Pelosi, the top Democrat in the U.S. Congress, called Bright’s disclosures “very damaging.”

+“But you know the thing is that this points to the larger issue: Where are the ethics in all of this?” she told MSNBC.
+“This is not a market opportunity for business, it is a moral imperative for public health in our country.
+The last thing we need is political interference into science.”

 Bright said in a statement last month that he was demoted and reassigned to another position in part because he resisted efforts to push hydroxychloroquine and the related chloroquine as cures for COVID-19, the respiratory illness caused by the coronavirus.